phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 template = "second-edition/page.html"
 +++

 This post shows how to implement paging support in our kernel.
-It first explores different techniques to make the physical page table frames accessible to the kernel and discusses their drawbacks.
+It first explores different techniques to make the physical page table frames accessible to the kernel and discusses their respective advantages and drawbacks.
 It then implements an address translation function and a function to create a new mapping.

 <!-- more -->

 This blog is openly developed on [GitHub].
 If you have any problems or questions, please open an issue there.
 You can also leave comments [at the bottom].
-The complete source code for this post can be found [here][post branch].
+The complete source code for this post can be found in the [`post-10`][post branch] branch.

 [GitHub]: https://github.com/phil-opp/blog_os
 [at the bottom]: #comments